silexphp/Silex/doc/providers/http_cache.rst

     Finally, check that your Web server does not override your caching strategy.

-For more information, consult the `Symfony2 HTTP Cache documentation
+For more information, consult the `Symfony HTTP Cache documentation
 <http://symfony.com/doc/current/book/http_cache.html>`_.